 Honestly I don’t think it matters.
 Why?
 Because once a person chooses to serve they land on a something so much bigger then themselves.
-They’re get put on a path of service, and from there the dragon of service does the rest.
+They get put on a path of service, and from there the lessons of service do the rest.
 Some warriors believe it’s a path of destiny.
-I actually heard David Goggins, the former SEAL turned Ultramarathoner, make this statement on the TEAM Never Quit Podcast, which I mentioned earlier.
+I actually heard David Goggins, the former SEAL turned Ultramarathoner, make this statement on the TEAM Never Quit Podcast, which was amazing so check it out.
 He said, ‘Navy SEALs are SEALs before they ever show up.’
-I get his point, because the truth is nobody can be taught how to endure the level of suffering that Navy SEALs and elite warriors are required to endure.
+What David is referring to is that nobody can be taught how to endure the level of suffering that Navy SEALs (and other elite warriors) are required to endure.
 Suffering, from this perspective, is not pain.
-Pain has no purpose beyond the self.
-It’s just the body and mind bitching about the body getting beat.
+Biologically pain is just the mind bitching about the body getting beat.
 But awareness of what to do with suffering… That is enlightenment.
-You can’t study or prepare for it.
-It’s stuff that simply can’t be taught, it’s pre-natural programming so to speak.
-So David’s point is true warriors show up as warriors and simply persevere.
+You can’t study or prepare for that.
+So it’s a predisposition that seems beyond nature so to speak.
+So David’s point is true warriors hear the call and and endure.
 They were made for it.
-That’s seems like a sound argument for a divine inheritance there.

 The Big Picture

-So, part of the reason I’m doing this series on Warriors is to promote tolerance and respect of different ways of being.
+So, part of the reason I’m doing this series on elite warriors is to promote tolerance and respect of different ways of being.
 Violence, of course, isn’t for everyone.
 It wasn’t for me, for instance.
 I rang out of Navy SEALs.
 But we’re all on a path where suffering is involved, and we actually share a single path called life.
 But there’s many different ways to walk this path, of course.
 Personally, I respect the warrior’s way because it’s not fancy.
 Warriors deal with life head on.
 And they understand their journey isn’t something everyone will understand.
-In fact they know people can’t understand.
-They know others aren’t meant to, as understanding comes from enduring the path itself.
+In fact many believe others can’t understand.
+They see that understanding comes from enduring the path itself.
 So in this way the warrior’s path can be considered sacred, much like that of priests and monks.
-The only way to understand them is to suffer like them, and not many are willing to endure the pain it takes to earn the powerful title.
+The only way to understand a warrior is to suffer like them, and not many are willing to endure the pain it takes to earn the powerful title.

-Brent summed it up pretty good with this statement, “This may be hard for some people to relate to, but suffering can make your life full.
+Brent summed it up pretty soundly with this statement, “This may be hard for some people to relate to, but suffering can make your life full.
 Because it’s not about you.”

 So I interviewed the Warrior Monk.
 What may be interesting to you is that Navy SEAL Commander Mark Divine and I actually have a past.
 A flash in the pan, so to speak.
 We were BUD/s class 170 together, which is Navy SEALs training for those of you who don’t know.
 Good god, was that really some 20 odd years ago!
 How does this happen?!